JonSno29/JTS_PORTFOLIO/README.md

 ## CREDITS:

+My fellow bootcampers at the U Of M, it's always fun collaborating with eachother.

+UofM-VIRT-FSF-PT-08-2022-U-LOLC-ENTG/02-Advanced-CSS/02-Challenge/Assets/02-advanced-css-homework-demo.gif

+Inspired by this Mock-Up GIF

 # LICENSE:

 MIT LICENSE

 ## FEATURES:

-🎗 Uses, color, contrast and space.
+🎗 Uses a GIF to show features

 🎗 Acessable design.